 Federal employees have one of the best benefits packages available in today’s workplace, and the FERS annuity is a big part of it.
 The FERS annuity is a pension provided to federal employees that started their career on or after January 1, 1984.
-The pension is based on a retiree’s years of service and final three years of salary, but what is the FERS annuity really worth?
+The pension is based on a retiree’s years of service and high three years of salary, but what is the FERS annuity really worth?

 The specific value of the annuity may not matter to some people, but for others that are looking to design the appropriate investment allocation, it can be vitally important.
 It makes sense to take all streams of income, like your FERS annuity and Social Security, into account when you develop your asset allocation, but how do you value a stream of income?